Tusko/vimeo-private-downloader/README.md

 1. Open the browser developer tools on the network tab (`F12` on Windows/Linux, `CMD + Option + I` on Mac OS).
 2. Start the video (or move mouse over the video).
-3. In the dev tab, locate the load of the "master.json" file, copy its full URL.
+3. In the "Network" tab, locate the load of the "master.json" file, copy its full URL.
 4. Fill in `url` and `name`(using as filename) fields in `videojson.js` file
 5. Run: node vimeo-downloader.js
 6. Wait for console output `🌈 List finished`

 Also, you can combine the m4v and m4a files with [ffmpeg](https://www.ffmpeg.org/)

+I've added an example bash script `runnner.sh` to bulk merge video parts.
-example script file is `runnner.sh` filenames in same format and run in terminal `sh ./runnner.sh`
+Fill your filenames in same format and run in terminal `sh ./runnner.sh`